Trinity Alps Chamber Music Festival

 In 2015, the festival presented "String Quartet Set," a work by California legend Lou Harrison.

+Also in 2015, the festival embarked on another major project to bring music to schools and children.
+With help from the Musical Grant Program of the San Francisco Friends of Chamber Music, we commissioned composer Danny Clay to set several of Rudyard Kipling's "Just So Stories" for an ensemble featuring six instruments and a narrator.
 The pieces to come out of this project were extraordinary - "How the Whale Got Its Throat", "How the Camel Got Its Hump" and "The Elephant's Tale" each featured a variety of instruments including Violin, Cello, Flute, Piccolo, Clarinet, Bass Clarinet, Guitar, Piano, Kazoos, Wine Glasses, Slide Whistles, and other fun things.
 The Festival performed these stories for over 4,000 students at dozens of schools across North State California, and collaborated with Noe Valley Chamber Music to bring the program to schools and families in San Francisco as well.

 (Watch a clip of one of our Just So Stories performances)